-Know Who’s Accountable For The Board
+Step 3: Decide Who’s Accountable For The Board

 As your team gets started with a new Trello board, be sure that someone (or some group of people) is keeping an eye on the board as a whole.

-Adapt Your Board As Processes Change
+Step 4: Adapt Your Board As Processes Change

 There's no need for a board to be perfect on the first try—in fact, it's a good idea to come up with a basic framework, then tweak it based on what's best for your team.
-If a workflow’s not sticking, figure out why.
-Perhaps there’s no place on the board for blocked tasks, or _maybe_ you need to kick your dirty habit of defaulting back to email.
+The more agile your board, the more agile your workflows will be.